nettymaza/nettymaza.github.io/_posts/2017-08-26-thoughts_on_first_project_oo_ruby_and_logic.markdown

 ![](http://i.imgur.com/0aeU8mB.jpg)

+## Go for a walk, clear your mind...

 ### It’s very scary how important learning to code has become to me.
 I understand there is a good balance for everything; taking a lunch break, stopping when I get too frustrated, walking away to go live my life are all okay actions, right?
 The mind of a competitive would disagree, but I have no one to compete with, it’s just me against meeting my own goals and I’m having the hardest time stepping away.
 This journey means everything to me.

 ### I’d like to say I’m blazing through OO Ruby but that is not the case.
 There are a couple of concepts I’m not quite comprehending: class constructors, class operators, heck! all advanced class methods, if we’re being honest here.